| |

 arises from its gold.
 Emptiness is not some "ground", "fundamental

-nature", "immortal me" or "Supreme Being" outside conventional realities,
+nature", "immortal me" or "Supreme Being" outside conventional realities

 but the same interdependent & impermanent subcontinuum (the gold coin)